ARBUCHELI/CODEWARS-JAVASCRIPT-PUZZLES/README.md

 ## Coding Puzzles in Javascript from www.codewars.com

-## Kata 1:
+## Kata 1 - Multiply:
 Fix the code bug in the code.

-## Kata 2:
+## Kata 2 - Multiples of 3 or 5:
+If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples is 23.

-Return the sum of all the multiples of 3 or 5 below the number passed in.
-If the number is a multiple of both 3 and 5, only count it once.
+Finish the solution so that it returns the sum of all the multiples of 3 or 5 below the number passed in.

+Note: If the number is a multiple of both 3 and 5, only count it once.
+Also, if a number is negative, return 0 (for languages that do have them).

-## Kata 3:
+## Kata 3 - Primitives and operator precedence:
 Write a function greaterThanLessThan that takes three arguments, a, b, and c, and returns a boolean (true or false), such that: greaterThanLessThan(1, 2 3) === true and